Blake Robert Obrock, DO

-Blake Robert Obrock, DO is a fellowship-trained Orthopedic Surgeon specializing in Orthopedic Sports Medicine and Total Joint Reconstruction Surgery of the Shoulder and Knee.
+Blake Robert Obrock, DO is a fellowship-trained Orthopedic Surgeon specializing in Orthopedic Sports Medicine and Adult Joint Reconstruction Surgery of the Shoulder and Knee.

 Before joining Northern Arizona Orthopaedics, Dr. Obrock cared for patients at an orthopedic practice in Texas.
 During his time in Texas, Dr. Obrock served as Clinical Adjunct Faculty at Texas Tech University and served as Team Physician for Amarillo Sod Poodles minor league baseball team, Canyon High School and PRCA Rodeo.
 He also established a cutting-edge sports rehabilitation and therapy program.

 Dr. Obrock completed his fellowship training in Orthopaedic Sports Medicine from the University of New Mexico – Albuquerque.
 During his time in New Mexico, Dr. Obrock served as Team Physician to many of the University of New Mexico Division 1 NCAA teams, including the New Mexico Lobos Football team.
 He continues to stay active in research as a reviewer for The University of New Mexico Journal of Orthopaedic Research.
 Dr. Obrock completed his residency and internship training at Samaritan Health Services – OPTI West, where he was appointed the honor of serving as Chief Resident.
 He earned his doctoral degree from Midwestern University, where he graduated with Honors.
 Dr. Obrock received his undergraduate degree from Arizona State University, where he graduated Magna Cum Laude.